 Here are some activities specifically aimed at the Swiss community, but of course you do not have to be Swiss to join any of these:

-If you would like to be on the family emailing list, write an email to Carla Maurer.
+If you would like to be on the family emailing list contact Carla Maurer at the church.